Please submit your maintenance requests by visiting your tenant web access account page here:

 - Fire (call 911 first, then call us at number above)

 - Smoke inside unit (call 911, then gas company, then call us from outside the home at number above)

 - Smelling gas (rotten eggs odor) inside unit (call gas company, then make maintenance request)

 - Burst pipe or any water leaks (turn off ALL water to your property, via your main water shut-off valve, or valves under the sink/toilet etc that is leaking then make maintenance request) **location of the main water shut-off is typically in basement, where applicable.

 - Sewage back-up (stop ALL water use, then make maintenance request)

 - No heat, and outside temperature is at or < 50 degrees Fahrenheit (make maintenance request)

 Emergency maintenance requests will be addressed as quickly as possible, based on availability of resources such as parts and/or service personnel.
 Completion of repair may take several days and are subject to repairman availability.

 WHAT IS NOT AN EMERGENCY?

 Anything not listed above is not an emergency.
+All non-emergencies maintenance requests will be dispatched at the next possible available date for the service technician during regular business hours only.
 All non-emergency maintenance requests must be in writing through your online tenant web access here:

 - Electric problems?
 Certain electrical problems may be due to a tripped breaker.
 Always check your breaker box before calling for service.
 You will be charged for a service call if a tripped breaker is the cause of the problem.
 Also, check around sinks in kitchens and baths to see if any tripped GFI (Ground Fault Interrupt) outlets may be the cause of the problem.
 Pressing the reset button on these outlets will often restore power to that outlet and those around it.
 You will be charged for the service call if a tripped GFI outlet is the cause of the problem.